donald-f-ferguson/E6156-Cloud-Computing-F23/Status-Reports/sprint-2.md

    4. Implement filtering using query strings for at least one resource.
    5. Implement pagination for at least one resource.<br><br>
 6. _Events, Notifications, Pub/Sub:_
-   1. One of the microservices should publish an event to an SNS topic when a resource changes due to a PUT, POST or DELETE.
+   1. One of the microservices should publish an event to an SNS or Google Pub/Sub topic when a resource changes due to a PUT, POST or DELETE.
-   2. There should be a Lambda function that subscribes to the topic and performs an action when notified.
+   2. There should be a Lambda function or Google function that subscribes to the topic and performs an action when notified.
 This can be as simple as sending an email, posting to Discord, ... ...<br><br>
 3. _Composition/Aggregators:_ Develop a simple microservice that